-- The core strategies of the Arivare to. - i.
+- i.
 Encourage and promote research that has the potential, in addition to improving understanding of global change and its implications in the region, to contribute to the establishment of a sound scientific basis for policy-making with regard to issues for which global change is an important factor. - ii.
 Identify, in consultation with policy-makers and practitioners, present and future needs for such research.